 Weakening the Stigma Attached to CBD

 Because of CBD's link to cannabis, there continues to be a stigma around it.
 That's why it has long been banned from both professional and amateur athletics.
-Cannabis is still federally illegal, though many states have legalized it both for recreational and medicinal purposes.
+Marijuana is still federally illegal, though many states have legalized it both for recreational and medicinal purposes.

-But the argument against cannabis has little to do with CBD, since the latter has no psychoactive properties and therefore doesn't get users high.
+But the argument against cannabis marijuana has little to do with CBD, since the latter has no psychoactive properties and therefore doesn't get users high.
 As such, CBD has no effect on a person's behavior or an athlete's performance on the field or court.

 Yet progress is being made in the world of sport, with the World Anti-Doping Agency (WADA) dropping it from its list of banned substances for competitive athletes.